Best Lakefront Hotels in Lake Tahoe!

 Best Lakefront Hotels in North Lake Tahoe, Girl Who Travels the World, Hyatt Regency Lake Tahoe

-The Hyatt Regency in posh Incline Village has one of the BEST locations on the lake: it sits in the center of Crystal Bay, close to the new Tahoe East Shore Trail (which you can bike, hike, or walk), & the most popular beach in Tahoe ~ Sand Harbor.
+The Hyatt Regency in posh Incline Village has one of the BEST locations on the lake: in the center of Crystal Bay, close to the most popular beach in Tahoe ~ Sand Harbor.
+Photo by the Hyatt.

 Pin It!